-What is a knuckleball in cricket?
+What is a knuckleball In Cricket ball?

-There a many variations a bowler can use to vary their pace to trick batsmen in the death overs.
+Cricket: There a many variations a bowler can use to vary their pace to trick batsmen in the death overs.
 An important one of these variations is the knuckleball.
 The knuckle ball is a key technique where the bowler grips the ball with the knuckles, releasing it with minimal spin.
 This unique grip makes the ball’s speed and trajectory unpredictable, often causing it to dip sharply and lose pace.
 This dip and sudden change of pace makes it very difficult for the batsmen to judge the delivery and time it perfectly often leading to them losing their wickets.
 A lot of modern fast bowlers have adopted this slower ball as it is very effective in both, defending runs and picking up wickets.

 How to bowl a knuckleball in cricket